Patchwork53/Patchwork53.github.io/_pages/about.md

 + LLM Agents for Blackbox UI navigation

 ## Reading List
-I'm currently reading into these topics.
-Reach out if you wana chat or collaborate.

 + In-Context Learning including In-Context Vectors and ICL as Kernel Regression.
 + Interpretable and non-interpretable adversarial Attacks such as AmpleGCG, AutoDAN 1 (Liu et al) and AutoDAN 2 (Ziu et al).
 + Information Theoretic interpretation of Diffusion and Flow Matching.